Vitamin K deficiency bleeding of the newborn

 Vitamin K is given if bleeding occurs.
-Patients with severe bleeding may need blood transfusions.
+Babies with severe bleeding may need plasma or blood transfusions.

 The outlook tends to be worse for babies with late onset hemorrhagic disease than other forms.
 There is a higher rate of bleeding inside the skull (intracranial hemorrhage) associated with the late onset condition.

 - Bleeding inside the skull (intracranial hemorrhage), with possible brain damage